diegoami/Diplado/README.md

 * Lords return reliably from exiles
 * Constable's menu to sell prisoners from the garrison is shown when there are prisoners in the dungeon
 * Patrols' prisoners are put in the dungeon and not into the garrison
+* Fixed dialogue of companions sent to gather information
+* Travellers will keep track of random brokers correctly

 Some additions: